rpatterson/prunerr/newsfragments/+free-space-avoid-timeouts.bugfix.rst

-:free-space: Prevent download clients under heavy load from blocking the freeing of disk
+:Free-space:
-             space.
+   Prevent download clients under heavy load from blocking the freeing of disk space.